 Enfield Council planned the regeneration of the Ladderswood Estate in New Southgate.
-The development would replace out dated properties wth 517 new homes, commercial units, a community centre and a new 80-bedroom hotel providing employment and training opportunities for people in the borough.
+The develop-ment was to replace outdated properties wth 517 new homes, commercial units, a community centre and a new 80-bedroom hotel, providing employment and training opportunities for people in the borough.

 During this process, dust and noise had to be monitored and controlled to keep neighbours and pedestrians safe.

 - The removal of the podium structure (car park)

 - Structural demolition of Danford House (residential properties)

 Waste was managed on-site and a specific area for waste segregation was set up.
 Trained operatives assisted in the separation of waste streams, with the correct machinery to ensure a maximum recycling rate.